 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Ruffin has relatively fewer families with younger children, and/or college students.
 Combined, this makes Ruffin a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The per capita income in Ruffin in 2010 was $25,827, which is upper middle income relative to North Carolina and the nation.
-This equates to an annual income of $103,308 for a family of four.
+The per capita income in Ruffin in 2010 was $24,665, which is upper middle income relative to North Carolina, and middle income relative to the rest of the US.
+This equates to an annual income of $98,660 for a family of four.

 The people who call Ruffin home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ruffin residents report their race to be White.
-Important ancestries of people in Ruffin include English, Scots-Irish, Irish, and European.
+Important ancestries of people in Ruffin include Italian, English, Scots-Irish, and Irish.

 The most common language spoken in Ruffin is English.
 Other important languages spoken here include African languages and Hebrew.